ralferlebach/moodle-local_adele/README.md

 Moodle can sequence activities inside a course, but a curriculum rarely fits into one.
 Prerequisites, alternative routes and "finish either of these two before that one" span courses, and expressing them through course-level restrictions means encoding the same rule in several places, where it drifts apart.

-ADELE moves that structure into one object.
+AdeLe moves that structure into one object.
 A learning path is a graph whose nodes point at courses; each node carries its own conditions for being accessible and for being complete.
 The graph is edited visually, evaluated per learner, and everything downstream - what a learner sees, which courses they may enter - follows from it.

 Installation